donox/sst_static/support/admin_pages/import_wp.md

 ### Import Images
 This will copy the image files from the backup to the images folder.
-1. Extract the files in the back labeled 'others'.
+1. Extract the files in the backup labeled 'others'.
 Navigate to the gallery folder and copy the **contents** to the image folder (will take a while)
 2. Open folder 'others2'.
 Again, copy contents.
 Duplicate folders will merge content.
 3. Repeat 'others3'